hackersanddesigners/had-py/readme.md

 - `/mediawiki/resources/src/mediawiki.action/mediawiki.action.history.css`

-this set the ‘compare selected revisions’ to the bottom-left, always at reach and more prominent (before there were two buttons at the top and bottom of the revision list, very much buried amongst the rest of the text)
+this set the ‘compare selected revisions’ to the bottom-rigjt, always at reach and more prominent (before there were two buttons at the top and bottom of the revision list, very much buried amongst the rest of the text)

 ```
 .historysubmit {